+Condition Rating % Assets (m2) \$CRC

+1 Near Perfect 31 \$6,388,421

+2 Good 43 \$7,164,898

+3 Satisfactory 22 \$4,284,771

+4 Very Poor 4 \$576,478

+5 Unserviceable 0 \$0

+Total 100 \$18,414,569

+Main Findings

-Available Data Asset data stored in end of year financial Fair Value asset database.
-Asset Data: pavement type, ancillary items, condition rating, and Fair Value calculations.
-Last Condition Survey an portion of assets ar nually as part of the car park assets we e asset inspection p dition monitoring program.
-In 2020, 100% General Co ondition Rating % Assets (m2) \$CRC Assessment of Condition 1 Near Perfect 31 \$6,388,421 2 Good 43 \$7,164,898 3 Satisfactory 22 \$4,284,771 4 Very Poor 4 \$576,478 5 Unserviceable 0 \$0 Total 100 \$18,414,569 Main Findings • On street Car parks are currently evaluated as a road pavement with low traffic.
-Deterioration is predominately based on environmental variables.
-Carparks managed across various teams have been consolidated and are now managed by Council's Civil Asset Team.
-Components within carparks have all been inventoried and condition assessed individually.
-A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on the square meter area of the car park in • value of all components
+- On street Car parks are currently evaluated as a road pavement with low traffic.
+Deterioration is predominately based on environmental variables. - Carparks managed across various teams have been consolidated and are now managed by Council's Civil Asset Team. - Components within carparks have all been inventoried and condition assessed individually. - A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+These inspections assist with asset lifecycle monitoring and future renewal programming. - % Assets based on the square meter area of the car park in each condition state. - \$CRC based on actual replacement value of all components in each carpark in that condition state.

-- Continue to maintain the existing assets. - Develop desired level of service for each hierarchy of carpark. - Continue to undertake annual condition inspections of 20% of car park assets.
+Continue to maintain the existing assets.
+Develop desired level of service for each hierarchy of carpark.
+Continue to undertake annual condition inspections of 20% of car park assets.